<img alt="" src="https://secure.cold5road.com/218968.png" style="display:none;"> Skip to main content

 A graphic showing forecasted growth in the mainframe modernization services market.

 There are numerous reasons why you should modernize your mainframe, from reducing costs to improving workflows and performance.
-It also affords you the opportunity to become cloud-native, meaning you can adapt more quickly in the future to changes in the market and new tech.
+It will also provide your business with the opportunity to become cloud-native, meaning you can adapt more quickly to future changes in the market as well as technology.

-With most legacy systems powered by COBOL programming, you need to look at how to make them work with newer applications and languages such as Java.
-You must also consider the increasing use of AI and machine learning and how they fit within your business model.
+With most legacy systems powered by COBOL programming, you need to look at how to make them work with newer applications and languages, such as Java.
+You must also consider the increasing use of AI and machine learning.
+It’s important to understand how mainframe modernization services can help these technologies to enhance your business model.

 Modernize in place

 Your first option is to modernize your mainframe in place.
-This can be a cost-effective way to link your existing system with new systems and capabilities.
+This can be a cost-effective way to link your existing mainframe applications with new systems and capabilities.

-OpenLegacy can help you implement an approach that seamlessly bridges your existing legacy system and new cloud structures.
-With efficient integrations, you can realize your operational goals continuously and quickly with no risk attached.
+OpenLegacy can help you implement this approach by seamlessly bridging your existing legacy system and new cloud services.
+With efficient integrations, you can realize your operational goals quickly with no risk attached.

 Rehost/re-platform

-Another option that OpenLegacy can help with is to rehost your services via a phased approach i.e. you operate a hybrid model with some functions carried out by your legacy system but your other foot planted firmly in the cloud.
+Another option that OpenLegacy can help with is to rehost your services via a phased approach.
+This would involve you operating a hybrid model, which would see some business functions carried out by your legacy system and others completed in the cloud.

-With this strategy, you can migrate some or all of your data and functionality centers to the cloud, as well as the applications you use most often—all while having them work harmoniously via out-of-the-box automatic integration points between old and new.
+With this strategy, you can migrate some or all of your data and functionality centers to the cloud, as well as the applications you use most often, all while having them work harmoniously via out-of-the-box automatic integration points between old and new systems.

 Replace/rewrite